 The second four weeks of the program are spent in the full-time internship placement which is completed alongside a course entitled Understanding the London Experience.
 Students are required to attend an introductory lecture along with one seminar facilitated by their academic advisor.
 Students will write a scholarly research paper that draws extensively upon the experiential learning gained in the work placement, while also testing these reflections against a range of other reputable and verifiable sources.
 The 2500-word research paper is due at the end of the program and is worth 100% of the final grade.
 Satisfactory completion of the internship placement is required in order for students to earn credit for the program.
 The internship and Understanding the London Experience course combined transfer back as either AS 421 (Arts & Sciences credit) or BE 421 (Business credit) depending on the nature of the placement.

 Students will live in shared flats, centrally located in Russell Square, with a tube stop located just around the corner.
 The housing is fully furnished, complete with common areas, internet connections, phone lines, a basic weekly housekeeping service, and a kitchen with basic cooking supplies (there is no meal plan – most students enjoy sharing the cooking with a few friends on a regular basis).
 All bedrooms are single sex (they are a mix of singles and doubles), but apartments and buildings are co-ed.
 There are pay laundry facilities in the buildings or “laundrettes” nearby.

-In order to apply to the London Internship Program students must have a 3.0 GPA.
-If students wish to seek out departmental credit, the student must be of junior or senior level class standing and have approval of their departmental internship coordinator prior to acceptance of the internship.
+In order to apply to the London Internship Program, students must have a 3.0 GPA.
+If students wish to seek out departmental credit, the student must be of junior or senior level class standing and have the approval of their departmental internship coordinator prior to acceptance of the internship.